theRealEggster/i3wm-zsh-vim-termite-DOTFILES/README.md

  +  ohmyzsh
- +  vim bindings for zsh with some keybinds kept from bash like search through history with ctrl+r (ctrl+n for next suggestion)
+ +  vim bindings for zsh with some keybinds kept from bash like search through history with ctrl+r (ctrl+n for next suggestion) and going to start of line with ctrl+a and end of line with ctrl+e
  + Multiline prompt

 ### VIM ###